 Color is an important part of the human experience.
-Color therapy says the psychology of color can change our mood, our actions, reactions, thinking and emotions.
+Color therapy says the psychology of color can change our mood, our actions, reactions, thinking and blood pressure.

 As you look at ways to improve our e-commerce website, you may be looking at your navigation paths or the checkout process.
-These are all important aspects of your e-commerce website, but don’t underestimate the importance of using colors in a smart way.
+These are all important aspects of your e-commerce website, but don't underestimate the importance of using the color wheel in a smart way.

-In fact, 85% of shoppers say colors are the primary reason they buy a product.
+In fact, 85% of shoppers say color preferences are the primary reason they buy a product.
 Impulse buyers respond best to the color blue, red and orange.

-Considering websites can’t share sound, small or much texture with their customers, color is an excellent opportunity to encourage them to convert.
+Considering websites can't share sound, small or much texture with their customers, color psychology is an excellent opportunity to encourage them to convert.

 Color associations tell a customer a lot about your business.
 Your color palette can be used very effectively to draw attention to specific aspects of the site to help channel visitors to click on a call to action button or visit a specific space.

-In this article, we examine real-world examples of how to to use color more effectively and look at actionable strategies for better color considerations.
+In this article, we examine real-world examples of how to use the color spectrum more effectively and look at actionable strategies for better color considerations to influence human behavior.

 A note on testing

 We are giving you the information and insight to find the best color combination for your website.
-As you find ways to apply these insights to your own brand and website, make sure you remember one thing: testing is a must.
+As you find ways to apply these insights to y, make sure you remember one thing: testing is a must.

 While certain color palettes and call to action colors may work well for some businesses, make sure to test it with your brand and website.